 Posted by Siwan Lovett | November 14, 2013

-We are now five years into our project and are progressing well against all our objectives.
-We have been overwhelmed by the positive response the Rivers of Carbon project and approach is attracting in our local community.
-Highlights include:
+We are nearing completion of this project and have achieved all of our objectives.
+This project has been a pleasure to work on and we are delighted with the progress that has been made.
+We have also been overwhelmed by the positive response the Rivers of Carbon project and approach is attracting in our local community.
+Highlights for River of Carbon – Southern Riparian Linkages include:

 - Rapid Appraisal of Riparian Condition and site assessment conducted on all Rivers of Carbon sites

 - Linking of Rivers of Carbon data with Boorowa River Recovery data (to enable analysis of 20 years of riparian rehabilitation data to be reviewed)

 - Production of the Edition 37 RipRap Magazine on ‘Rivers of Carbon – Rivers of Life’